lisyago/project-euler-template/README.md

 ui_scripts.js uses jQuery and builds the interface of the page. scripts.js contain solutions for the problems.
 Each problem resolved with the function that contains parameters for the ui_scripts.js: number, title, text of the problem and answer.
+The template is not adapted for different device resolutions.